-Expected Sensor Life: With reference to the publish specification located at the last page of this manual, the expected life of all oxygen sensors is predicated on oxygen concentration (< 1000 ppm for PPM sensor or air for % sensor), temperature (77°F/25°C) and pressure (1 atmosphere) in "normal" applications.
+Expected Sensor Life: With reference to the publish specification located at the last page of this manual, the expected life of all oxygen sensors is predicated on oxygen concentration in ambient air, temperature (77°F/25°C) and pressure (1 atmosphere) in "normal" applications.
 Deviations from standard conditions will affect the life of the sensor.
 As a rule of thumb sensor life is inversely proportional to changes in the pressure and temperature.